OCS Transportation Usage Agreement

 1. PAYMENT TERMS AND TERMINATION

 School transportation service is meant to be a self-funded initiative meaning that users will generally absorb the full cost of the service.
-For this reason, The Committee has established the following payment and cancellation terms which it must enforce in order to meet its goal to provide affordable service to the OCS community:
+For this reason, OCS has established the following payment and cancellation terms which it must enforce in order to meet its goal to provide affordable service to the OCS community:

 - Cost of bus transportation is specified in the registration package.